Congo FA Boss Jean Guy Blaise Mayolas Jailed for Life Over Financial Crimes

 MLS slaps lifetime ban on ex-Ghana star Yaw Yeboah, reason given

-Prosecutors said the case centred on funds provided by FIFA to support football development.
+Prosecutors said the case centred on funds provided by the global body, FIFA, to support football development in the country.

 Investigators argued that the money moved through a web of suspicious transactions supported by falsified financial records, as cited by The Guardian.